davidstellini/ngrx-demo/README.md

 On each merge to master, it automatically deploys to github pages.

 Notes:
-- A development environment was not yet set up.
+- A development/staging environment was not yet set up.
-- The app uses a hash routing strategy as a simple way to support reloads on Github pages
+- The app uses a hash routing strategy as a simple way to support reloads on Github pages.
 - Unknown sections: "Live" and "Table"